Bobby Moore: After West Ham and England

 Moore played his last game for West Ham in an FA Cup tie against Hereford United in January 1974.
 He was injured in the match.
 On 14 March the same year, he left West Ham after more than 15 years, taking with him the club record for appearances (since overtaken by Billy Bonds) and the most international caps for an outfield player.

 He joined London rivals Fulham, who were in the Second Division, for £25,000.
 During Moore's first season there they defeated West Ham in a League Cup tie and then reached the FA Cup Final where they faced West Ham again.
 This time Fulham lost the game, 2–0, and Moore made his final appearance at Wembley as a professional player.

 Moore played his final professional game in England for Fulham on 14 May 1977 against Blackburn Rovers.
 He played for two teams in the North American Soccer League – San Antonio Thunder in 1976 (24 games, 1 goal) and Seattle Sounders in 1978 (7 games).
 During 1976, there was also a final appearance on the international field for Team USA in games against Italy, Brazil and an England team captained by Gerry Francis.
 This was the U.S.A.
 Bicentennial Cup Tournament, which capitalised on NASL and more importantly England and Italy both failing to qualify for the European Championships that year.

 In April 1978, he signed as a professional player with Danish side Herning Fremad to promote Danish football's new transition to professional football, playing 9 games for the club before he retired.
-In May 1978, he signed with Canadian side Edmonton Black Gold for a summer exhibition schedule, although he only joined the team six weeks later ahead of the June 23 match against Benfica.
-After Moore's second game with Edmonton against the Seattle Sounders on June 28, he was signed by the Sounders on July 7.
+In May 1978, he signed with Canadian side Edmonton Black Gold for a summer exhibition schedule, although he only joined the team six weeks later ahead of the 23 June match against Benfica.
+After Moore's second game with Edmonton against the Seattle Sounders on 28 June, he was signed by the Sounders on 7 July.

 The following year, Moore played for Highgate-based club Cracovia for a tour of Malaysia.
 In 1983, Moore appeared in 8 games for the now-defunct Carolina Lightnin', after injuries left the club without cover.

-Post-football career

-Moore retired from playing professionally in 1978, and had a short relatively unsuccessful spell in football management at Eastern AA in Hong Kong, Oxford City and Southend United.